Nerdware-LLC/ddb-single-table/README.md

          },
        },
      },
-     // You can provide your own DDB client instance or configs for a new one:
+     // You can provide your own DDB client instance:
-     ddbClient: {
+     ddbClient: new DynamoDBClient({
        // This example shows how to connect to dynamodb-local:
        region: "local",
        endpoint: "http://localhost:8000",